 Dental Plan II

 This plan covers preventive care and some basic services.
 The maximum annual benefit is $500 per person.
-Basic services don’t include periodontic, endodontic, or orthodontic services.
+Basic services don’t include periodontics, endodontic, or orthodontic services.
+The review the Plan 2 Dental Benefit Summary for additional coverage details.

 Dental Health Maintenance Organization (DHMO) Plan